openmindculture/kleiderordnung-berlin/README.md

 - Known issues: occasional "juicer error" when using on localhost instead of configured domain or pseduo-public domain like browserstack's bs-local.com
 - account / API at juicer.io
+- placholder content:

+Unless a new page visitor has given consent to loading Instagram data by clicking on "allow once" or "allow always", placeholder images will be shown.

+TODO: alternatively:

+Alternative 1: These are simply images taken from the WordPress media library.
+Is there a simple way (besides image titles) to tag / categorize images so that we can just grab the N latest images matching this criteria?

+Alternative 2: provide some mechanism to scrape the images, not from Instagram (which might be hard, illegal, and due to break at a site or API update) but rather from our own front page after opt-in and completed loading.
+Might be done as a side-effect of frontend screenshot testing?

 ### Localization